openshift-pipelines/opc/README.md

-POC - single binary for pac and tkn
+Proof of concept of a single binary including pac and tkn functionalities

 Usage: `go build -o tkno`